Asingjr2/phone_app_exercise/README.md

 ## REST API EXERCISE
 ```
-Code demos sample approach to returning user and phone data with some limited authenticaion.
+Code demos sample approach to returning user and phone data with some limited authentication.
 ```

 ### STARTING
 ```
-To start app, npm install required dependencies.
+1. To start app, npm install required dependencies.
-Create .env file at source of folder to hold your own secret phrase and account info.
+2. Create .env file at source of folder to hold your own secret phrase and account info.
-ENV file should contain(SECRET_PHRASE, USERPOOL, CLIENT_ID)
+3. ENV file should contain(SECRET_PHRASE, USERPOOL, CLIENT_ID)
-After packages are installed, run command *NPM RUN FULL* to start up json-server and main server
+4. After packages are installed, run command *NPM RUN FULL* to start up json-server and main server
 in different threads.
-App can also be ran by opening separate terminals and starting main server(npm run start) and db(npm run fakeDB)
+5. App can also be ran by opening separate terminals and starting main server(npm run start) and db(npm run fakeDB)
 ```

 ### DOCUMENTATION